WHerRom/wh-du-ttest/README.md

 * 2-Exploratory-Descriptive-Statistics.ipynb I evaluate the predictive power of each variable using non-parametric statistics.
 After I use PCA to combine two correlated numerical variables.
-I reduce the number of cavariables from 34 to 15 because of their lack of predicting power
+I reduce the number of cavariables from 34 to 15 because of their lack of predicting power.
 * 3-BaselineLinearModel.ipynb use Logistic Regression as a Linear Model, it is use gridsearch to find the best hyperparameters and there is a great difference in the performance between training and testing set.
-It is required stronger regularization
+It is required stronger regularization.
 * 4-SelectedModel.ipynb Use xgboost to improve the performance of the binary classification.
 It is use k-fold to find the best hyperparameters.
 Finally, this model is used to calculate the answeres for 'train_auto.csv'